AnkurSaldhi/calendly/README.md

 - BASE_URL: https://calendly-chi-nine.vercel.app/

 ### 1. `/availability` (POST)
 Set a user's availability.
-Period is taken either "weekly" or "none"
+Period is taken either "weekly" or "none" for now.
+We can extend this functionality.

 - **Request**:
   ```json
   {